Water and Salt - Balanced Intake

 Medical studies have shown that an excess intake of refined salt interferes with the absorption of nutrients and depletes calcium.

 Many functions in the body are dependent upon calcium uptake.
-Calcium is critical for the health of the nerves and heart, as well as the muscles and bones.
+Calcium is critical for the health of the nerves and the heart, as well as the muscles and bones.

 Refined salt also creates a major imbalance in water regulation inside and outside the cells, especially when the body is dehydrated.